dshreddy/homes/README.md

     - `tsconfig.*` are the files that describe the app's configuration to the TypeScript compiler.

-## Key Notes
-- To generate new component run `ng generate component <component-name>`.
-- `Interfaces` are custom data types for your app.

 ## Hosting Angular Project on github
 - `ng add angular-cli-ghpages`
 - `ng deploy --base-href=/<git-repo-name>/`